Conor McGregor: Alcohol and pub

 In September 2018, McGregor launched Proper No. Twelve Irish whiskey in Ireland and the United States.
 The whiskey is named after the Crumlin neighbourhood in Dublin 12, in which McGregor grew up.
 In 2021, it was reported that McGregor and his business partners sold their majority stake in the Proper No. Twelve company to Proximo Spirits, who previously had a 49% stake, for a deal worth a reported $600 million.
 In the aftermath of a 2024 Dublin court case, in which McGregor was found to have assaulted and raped a woman in December 2018, Proximo Spirits announced it would no longer use McGregor's name or image on the drink.

 In an August 2022 interview Artem Lobov alleged that McGregor was initially headed towards creating a vodka product, but it was Lobov who pitched the idea of doing a whiskey instead.
 In the same interview, Lobov also stated that he was the one who did the background study and conducted business deals for the product.
 In late November 2022, news surfaced that Lobov had sued McGregor, seeking five percent of the proceeds of the $600 million deal conducted in 2021.
 Following the suing, McGregor aimed several social media messages at Lobov, who subsequently filed another lawsuit against McGregor for defamation, intimidation and harassment.
 In January 2023, the latter lawsuit was denied by the judge and Lobov was ordered to pay the legal fees.

 In 2020, McGregor purchased a pub in Crumlin, renaming it to the Black Forge Inn.
 In 2022, the Black Forge Inn was targeted by petrol bombs.
 He purchased a second pub in 2021, the Marble Arch.
 McGregor had previously assaulted a man at the Marble Arch on 6 April 2019.

 McGregor officially launched Forged Irish Stout in 2021.
 In 2024, complaints about the sexualised nature of its advertising were upheld by the Advertising Standards Authority for Ireland.

 On 25 July 2025 at 3am a fire broke out at the Black Forge Inn, but the blaze was extinguished and there were no casualties.
 The fire is being treated as suspicious, though Gardaí do not believe a petrol bomb was involved.
 The following month, a man in his twenties was arrested by Gardaí attached to the Special Detective Unit and held in a Garda station in Dublin.

 Entertainment and sports

 In 2022, McGregor was cast along with the actor Jake Gyllenhaal in a remake of the 1989 film Road House.

 On 27 April 2024, it was announced that McGregor and his company "McGregor Sports and Entertainment" were now part-owners of Bare Knuckle Fighting Championship (BKFC).
 McGregor has since appeared at multiple BKFC events.

 Personal life

 McGregor has two sisters named Erin and Aoife.
-He has been in a relationship with his fiancée, Dee Devlin, since 2008.
-They have four children.
+He is Catholic.
 His cousins Keith Buckley and Warren Davis are both professional footballers.

+He has been in a relationship with Dee Devlin since 2008, and they have four children.
+They got engaged in 2020, and married at the Church of Santo Stefano degli Abissini in Vatican City in December 2025.